curl/everything-curl/usingcurl/tls.md

     curl --cert mycert:mypassword https://example.com
     curl --cert mycert:mypassword --key mykey https://example.com

-For some TLS backends you can also pass in the key and certificate using different types:
+For some TLS back-ends you can also pass in the key and certificate using different types:

     curl --cert mycert:mypassword --cert-type PEM \